skishchampi/skishchampi.github.io/utdevsem.md

 **Development Seminar**

+*Note* I ran the development seminar series at the University of Toronto between 2017 and 2019 alongwith Anthropologist Tania Li, and Geographer Katherine Rankin.
+What follows is a concept note on the seminar for 2018-2019.

 The Development Seminar is an interdisciplinary initiative at the University of Toronto which convenes to critically examine issues of global inequality, postcolonial politics, and power in the Global South.
 Guest speakers bring their innovative research to investigate issues including migration, infrastructure, livelihoods, gender, and politics.

 In the 2017-2018 academic year, we hosted development studies scholars, working on issues at the intersection of gender and foreign aid with emphasis on aid-giving institutions in the Global North, such as CIDA in Canada, and USAID in the US.